Isaiah 12 – Words from a Worshipper

 c.
 I will trust and not be afraid: This peace and security comes from knowing that God is my salvation.
 When we are our own salvation, it is hard to trust and not be afraid in ourselves.
 But when God is our salvation, we can trust and not be afraid.

 i.
-Paul repeats the same idea when he writes in Romans 5:1: Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ.
+Paul repeated the same idea in Romans 5:1: Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ.
 The place of peace and trust and “no fear” comes only from seeing our salvation in God, and not in ourselves.

 d.
 I will trust and not be afraid: This is a confident statement reflecting the will of the worshipper.
 He is deciding to trust and not be afraid.
 There are feelings of trust, but that is different than the decision to trust.
 We can say to our will, “I will trust and not be afraid.”

 i.
 “Hearken, O unbeliever, you have said, ‘I cannot believe,’ but it would be more honest if you had said, ‘I will not believe.’
 The mischief lies there.
 Your unbelief is your fault, not your misfortune.
 It is a disease, but it is also a crime: it is a terrible source of misery to you, but it is justly so, for it is an atrocious offense against the God of truth.
 (Spurgeon)

 ii.
 “The talk about trying to believe is a mere pretence.
 But whether pretence or no, let me remind you that there is no text in the Bible which says, ‘Try and believe,’ but it says ‘Believe in the Lord Jesus Christ.’
 He is the Son of God, he has proved it by his miracles, he died to save sinners, therefore trust him; he deserves implicit trust and child-like confidence.
 Will you refuse him these?
 Then you have maligned his character and given him the lie.”
 (Spurgeon)